 VHF community events are social and educational gatherings that occur throughout the year.
 These events bring together the Virginia inherited bleeding disorders community and are an excellent opportunity for family fun, networking, support, and increasing knowledge.
 Go here to see our events calendar »

 These dinners are a series of educational presentations hosted at restaurants around the state.
 Facilitators are clinicians, national advocates, and industry experts.
 Educational dinners enable those affected by inherited bleeding disorders to connect with people from their local community, as well as learn about a range of relevant topics.
 Go here to see our events calendar »

 Family Camp and Family Retreat

 Join us for these overnight events filled with education, support, and fun for the whole family!
 These weekends are open to families affected by inherited bleeding disorders.
 Go here to register for Family Retreat 2017 »

 First Step is designed to support families of infants and young children with hemophilia and other inherited bleeding disorders with community connection and education.
 This program is for families with children who have been diagnosed with an inherited bleeding disorder in the last 7 years.

 Teen Weekend and Teen Retreat

 A great partnership event with the Virginia Hemophilia Treatment Centers to celebrate the holiday season.
 There is always great food, education, and networking.
-Look forward to seeing you next December!
+Look forward to seeing you on December 9, 2017!